deathworlders/online/content/book/deathworlders/chapter-31-touching-down.md

 *”So what will this mean for humanity, and for Cimbrean?”*

-Ava tilted her head thoughtfully. *”So, we’re going to face...
-I think three challenges in the near future.
+Ava tilted her head thoughtfully. *”So, we’re going to face...I think three challenges in the near future.
 First and most immediate will be the question of keeping the peace in the alien quarter.
 About a tenth of our permanent nonhuman residents are from Alliance species.
 Then there’s the question of the two embassy stations and whether the Royal Navy will need to keep the peace between them, and in the long term there’s the question of whether the Navy, the USAF and the SOR will be pulled into the conflict.”*

 *”Why would they be?”*